CodeJamboree/replace-tags/README.md

 Some tag styles with square brackets are unable to parse paths with certain characters or combinations that are similar to the tag style itself.

 - `DollarSignWithCurlyBraces` has trouble with dollar signs in property paths.
-- `DoubleSquareBrackets` has trouble with arrays in paths.
 - `SquareBrackets` has trouble with arrays in paths.

 ## Changelog